OfficeDev/microsoft-teams-apps-company-communicator/Wiki/Deployment-guide-powershell.md

        For example, to allow Megan Bowen ([meganb@contoso.com](mailto:meganb@contoso.com)) and Adele Vance ([adelev@contoso.com](mailto:adelev@contoso.com)) to send messages, set this parameter to `meganb@contoso.com;adelev@contoso.com`.
        You can change this list later by going to the `App Service > Configuration` blade.

+    - `isUpgrade` - If this is an upgrade for old version of the app template, then value should be true.
+Otherwise, false is default (First-time deployment).

+    - `useCertificate` - If certificate authentication is being used, then value should be true.
+Otherwise, false is default (Client-secret will be used).

+    - `authorAppCertName` - If certificate authentication is being used, then give the name for the new certificate of author bot Azure AD app to be created in Azure KeyVault.

+    - `userAppCertName` - If certificate authentication is being used, then give the name for the new certificate of user bot Azure AD app to be created in Azure KeyVault.

+    - `graphAppCertName` - If certificate authentication is being used, then give the name for the new certificate of graph app Azure AD app to be created in Azure KeyVault.

     - `customDomainOption` - How the app will be hosted on a domain that is not \*.azurewebsites.net.
 Azure Front Door is an easy option that the template can set up automatically, but it comes with ongoing monthly costs.
     > **NOTE**:  If you plan to use a custom domain name instead of relying on Azure Front Door, read the instructions [here](https://github.com/OfficeDev/microsoft-teams-company-communicator-app/wiki/Custom-domain-option) first.